The QTS maths test is really a combination of two separate tests that you will take consecutively. We will outline each of the tests below.

-Topics covered in the mental arithmetic test: time, averages, as well as the four basic numerical functions (addition, subtraction, multiplication, and division).
+Topics covered in the mental arithmetic test are time, averages, as well as the four basic numerical functions (addition, subtraction, multiplication, and division).

 Click on the icon below to hear the question.